rorybennett/ObjectDetection/README.md

 The results of the detection step were fed into the segmentation step to substantially improve the segmentation results.
 This repo contains the setup for training and testing/validating the object detection models.
-The segmentation setup can be found [here].
+The segmentation setup can be found [here (not yet though)].

 ## Object Detection Models
 Three object detection models were trained, tested, validated, and compared: